georgebyte/georgebyte.com/cv.md

             <div class="cv-intro">
                 <h1 class="cv-name">Jure Bajt</h1>
                 <p class="cv-bio-emphasized">
-                    Full stack web engineer deeply in love with front-end development.
+                    Tech lead/Full stack web engineer deeply in love with front-end development.
                 </p>
                 <p class="cv-bio">
-                    More than 5 years of professional software engineering experience during which I've grown from a junior software developer to a front-end lead, mentor and a key architect on front-end projects.
+                    More than 6 years of professional software engineering experience during which I've grown from a junior software developer to a tech lead, mentor and a key architect on software development projects.
                 </p>
                 <ul class="cv-links">
                     <li class="cv-link">